 What Are Current Liabilities, And How Do They Affect Eckoh's ROCE?

-Eckoh has total assets of UK£38m and current liabilities of UK£18m.
-As a result, its current liabilities are equal to approximately 47% of its total assets.
-Eckoh has a medium level of current liabilities, which would boost the ROCE.
+Eckoh has total assets of UK£41m and current liabilities of UK£21m.
+As a result, its current liabilities are equal to approximately 52% of its total assets.
+Eckoh's current liabilities are fairly high, making its ROCE look better than otherwise.

-With a decent ROCE, the company could be interesting, but remember that the level of current liabilities make the ROCE look better.
-Of course you might be able to find a better stock than Eckoh.
+Despite this, the company also has a uninspiring ROCE, which is not an ideal combination in this analysis.
+Of course, you might also be able to find a better stock than Eckoh.
 So you may wish to see this free collection of other companies that have grown earnings strongly.